Grigory Zass: Napoleonic Wars

-Zass took part in the War of the Sixth Coalition with the Russian army in 1813–1814, in German campaign of 1813 after swearing allegiance to the Tsar, being of Germanic-Baltic descent.
+Zass took part in the War of the Sixth Coalition with the Russian army in 1813–1814, in German campaign of 1813.
 He fought at Dresden, Kulm and Leipzig, was awarded the insignia of the Military Order and promoted to cornet, then participated in the battles in the 1814 campaign in north-east France at Brienne, Bar-sur-Aube, Arcis-sur-Aube, Metz, and Fère-Champenoise, and ended the fighting under the walls of Paris.
 In 1815 he was part of the Russian troops during the second campaign in France in the Hundred Days and took part in the famous parade near Vertus.
 After the end of the Napoleonic Wars, he served in the Pskov Cuirassier Regiment.

 Russo-Turkish War (1828–1829)

 In 1820 he transferred to the Nizhny Novgorod Dragoon Regiment, which fought in the Caucasus.
 He took part in the Russo-Turkish War of 1828–1829.